Åland: Etymology

-Åland's hypothetical name in the Proto-Norse language was *Ahvaland.
-The Proto-Germanic root ahwō is related to the Latin word for water, aqua.
-In Swedish, the name evolved from Áland to Åland, meaning "river land"—despite rivers not being a notable feature of the archipelago.
+The Proto-Norse form of the name Åland is reconstructed as Ahvaland.
+The Proto-Germanic word ahwō, meaning "water", is related to Latin aqua.
+In Swedish, the name developed from Áland to Åland.
+The name is traditionally interpreted as "river land".

-The Finnish and Estonian names for the region, Ahvenanmaa and Ahvenamaa (meaning "perch land," from Finnish ahven, a type of fish), are believed to preserve an alternative version of the old name.

-Several theories exist regarding the origin of the Finnish name Ahvenanmaa.
-Some suggest it is a Finnish adaptation of the Swedish name Åland, others that it is the original form from which Åland developed, and some that it emerged independently.
+The Finnish and Estonian names, Ahvenanmaa and Ahvenamaa, literally mean "perch land"; Finnish ahven means "perch".
+The relationship between these names and Swedish Åland is uncertain.
+Several explanations have been proposed: the Finnish name may derive from Swedish, preserve an older form that later developed into the Swedish name, or have developed independently.

-The official name, Landskapet Åland, means "the Region of Åland."
-The word landskap is a cognate of the English "landscape."
+The official Swedish name, Landskapet Åland, means "the Region of Åland".

 History

 Swedish map of Åland from before 1667, showing shipping lanes, harbours, churches, and boundaries.

 The Åland Islands during the Crimean War.
 Site of the Battle of Bomarsund.

 Swedish artillerymen in Haraldsby during the Invasion of Åland in 1918.

-Åland (blue) with Finland's historical provinces (gray) and current borders (yellow).

 People from the Comb Ceramic culture began settling the Åland Islands around 7000 years ago, after the land started rising from the sea following the last Ice Age. Åland became a meeting point for two Neolithic cultures: the Comb Ceramic culture and the later Pit–Comb Ware culture, which spread from the west.

 During the Stone Age and Bronze Age, people lived by hunting seals and birds, fishing, and gathering plants.
 Farming also began early.
-There have also been archaeological discoveries that claim to show evidence of human cannibalism during the Stone Age in Åland.
 From the Iron Age, six hillforts remain on Åland.
 More than 380 burial sites from the Viking Age have been documented.

 Construction of Kastelholm Castle began in the 1380s.
 In 1505, Danish naval officer Søren Norby captured it during a raid.
 The Kastelholm witch trials were held there in 1665 and 1668.

 The coat of arms of Åland was originally meant for the Swedish island of Öland in 1560 but was assigned to Åland by mistake.
 It shows a golden red deer (not native to Åland) on a blue field.
 Traditionally, it is topped with a comital coronet from the older Swedish heraldic style.

 In 1809, Sweden ceded Åland and Finland to the Russian Empire under the Treaty of Fredrikshamn.
 The islands became part of the Grand Duchy of Finland, which existed until 1917.
-Sweden had hoped Åland would remain unfortified, but no such clause was included.

 In 1832, Russia began building the fortress of Bomarsund on Åland.
 During the Crimean War in 1854, British and French forces captured and destroyed it.
 The Treaty of Paris (1856) then demilitarised the archipelago.
 Russia later remilitarised Åland during World War I to guard against a German invasion.